NicoRiedel/OpenAccessWhitelist/README.md

 You can adapt and reuse this Open Access Journal Whitelist and adapt it to your field of interest by changing the following adjustable parameters:

 Change included journal languages
 `full_text_languages <- c("English", "German")`

 Change included subjects
 `subjects_included <- c("Medicine", "Biology", "Biotechnology")`

-Change excluded subjects (e.g. subfields that do not need to be covered) `subjects_excluded <- c("Agriculture", "Plant culture")`
+Change excluded subjects (e.g. subfields that do not need to be covered)
+`subjects_excluded <- c("Agriculture", "Plant culture")`

-For a full list of available subject terms see the [DOAJ subject list] (https://doaj.org/subjects).
+For a full list of available subject terms see the [DOAJ subject list](https://doaj.org/subjects).

-Change included currencies for the Article Processing Charges (APC) `APC_currencies_included <- c("EUR - Euro", "GBP - Pound Sterling", "USD - US Dollar", "CHF - Swiss Franc")`
+Change included currencies for the Article Processing Charges (APC)
+`APC_currencies_included <- c("EUR - Euro", "GBP - Pound Sterling", "USD - US Dollar", "CHF - Swiss Franc")`

 R-Shiny App